it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Testing_Rules_Determination.md

 What type of change is it?

-1. Add - a new component was added
+1. Add/Remove - a component was added or removed
-2. Replacement - the component was replaced
+2. Replace - the component was replaced
-3. Interface change - the component interface was changed
+3. Interface change - the component interface was changed or changed how it interfaced with other components
-4. Implementation -
+4. Implementation/Patch -
 - For internally developed components, the internal implementation of a component was changed without impacting the interface(s) (only applies to )
 - For 3rd party components patch - the component was patched by its provider (only applies to 3rd party components)